bitmakerla/estela/docs/bitmaker-cloud/api/engines.md

 ---

 # Engines

-The project is designed to work in Kubernetes, but it can run in any other orchestrator.
-The API handles everything with celery and models.
-You need to define an engine as a class that contains Job and Status inner classes according to your needs but respecting base methods.
-Add your engine in engines/config.py with a name:
+The project was thought to work in Kubernetes but can run in any other orchestrator (e.g., Docker).
+The API handles everything with Celery and models.
+Suppose you want to run jobs in another orchestrator.
+In that case, you need to define a new engine as a class following a specific structure, such as containing Job and Status inner classes according to your needs but respecting base methods.
+Add your engine in `engines/config.py` with a name:

 ```py
 def JobManager(engine):
     engines = {